rundle-research-group/TsunamiSquares-xx/README.md

 netCDF4

 ### How to Use
-To compile, do
+To compile, navigate to the src/ directory and do
-`$ bash setup.sh`
+`$ make`
+You might have to modify the makefile to match your system.

 Run simulation with
-`$ ./TsunamiGlobe tsunami_params.txt`
+`$ ./TsunamiGlobe parameter_file.txt`
+See below for how to contruct a parameter file.

 Visualizations, bathymetry subsets, and initial condition displacement fields can be created with tsunami_tools.py.
 For usage options, do
 `$ python tsunami_tools.py --help`

 ## Parameter Definitions
-tsunami_params.txt contains simulation parameters which may be changed without recompiling from source.
+The parameter text file contains simulation parameters which may be changed without recompiling from source.

 |  Parameter | Definition |
 |:-----------|-----------|